Cameron-Leech-Thomson/Cameron-Leech-Thomson.github.io/cv.md

 # Cirriculum Vitae

-Below you'll find my CV, which you can download by pressing the button at the bottom.
+Below you'll find my CV, which you can download by pressing the button at the bottom of this page.
 Thanks!